DocAdler/instagram-vision/README.md

 FastAPI-based Instagram scraper built with `instagrapi`.
 It exposes endpoints for profiles, posts, comments, stories, reels, highlights, followers, followings and hashtag search.
-Authentication works via username/password or `sessionid`.
+Authentication works via username/password, `sessionid`, or anonymously.
 Media can be downloaded through a dedicated endpoint.
-The service is ready for Railway deployment via Docker.
+The service is ready for Railway deployment via Docker and integrates well with n8n via HTTP requests.

+If you omit credentials when calling `/login`, an anonymous session is created.
+Some endpoints may require authentication to succeed.

+### n8n integration

+The API can be accessed from n8n via the HTTP Request node.
+Provide the token as a query parameter and parse the JSON response for further automation.
 ## Quick start

 ```bash